pantheon-systems/documentation/source/content/guides/decoupled/drupal-nextjs-frontend-starters/04-environment-variables.md

 integration: [--]
 ---

-This section provides information on how to set environment variables for local development and decoupled preview, as well as how to connect to Multidev environments.
+This section provides information on how to set environment variables for local development and Decoupled Preview, as well as how to connect to Multidev environments.

 ## Local Development